SCSU's Process for Hosting a J-1 Scholar (Short-term or Research) can be found here. (Appendix B is available upon request)

 Where can I learn more about the EVP?

 Find out more about J-1 visa Exchange Visitor Program.

 Hosting A J-1 Visiting Scholar at SCSU

-If you are approved by the appropriate Dean and Department Chair to participate as a Visiting Scholar for three weeks or longer at Southern, you will be asked to fill out the Office of International Education's (OIE) internal J-1 Exchange Visitor Application.
-This application provides us with the information necessary in order to assemble information needed to issue your DS-2019 (for immigration purposes), and to place you in the appropriate J-1 visa category: Research Scholar or Short-Term Scholar.
-We ask that the application be filled out and returned with all supporting documentation at your earliest convenience so that we can continue making plans for your stay at Southern.
+If you are approved by the appropriate Dean and Department Chair to participate as a Visiting Scholar for three weeks or longer at Southern, the Office of International Education will contact you to request information required in order for SCSU to issue your DS-2019 (for immigration purposes) and to place you in the appropriate J-1 visa category: Research Scholar or Short-Term Scholar.

 - Interview Process: The Scholar's SCSU faculty host will conduct an interview with the scholar to complete the OIE's J-1 Exchange Visitor English Proficiency Interview Form.

 - Receive a Letter of Invitation: An official Letter of Invitation will also be issued to the J-1 Visiting Scholar stating the name of the faculty host or hosting department, the appropriate staff contact in the OIE, and federal requirements regarding mandatory health insurance for J-1 Scholars.